Optimum Motorsport - One of the best British GT4 teams

 Maiden British GT title was won in 2013

 In its first year in the British GT, Optimum Motorsport entered both GT3 and GT4 classes running the Ginettas.
-The maiden victory in the class was scored the 7th round of the season at Snetterton, with Lee Mowle and George Murrells as drivers of Ginetta G50 GT4.
+The maiden victory was scored the 7th round of the season at Snetterton, with Lee Mowle and George Murrells as drivers of Ginetta G50 GT4.

 In 2014 Optimum Motorsport continued to run one car in the British GT but four drivers were sharing the duties in the seat of the new Ginetta G55.
 The results weren’t as good as in the previous year, so Optimum Motorsport finished that season without a win and at 8th position in the GT4 Teams’ Championship.